somex6/Darey.io-Projects/project24.md

 # BUILDING ELASTIC KUBERNETES SERVICE (EKS) WITH TERRAFORM
 ## INTRODUCTION

-In this project, the Elastic Kubernates Service (EKS), which is a managed kubernetes service that takes care of the undifferential ... involved in setting up Kubernetes, is provisioned using **Terraform**.
+In this project, the Elastic Kubernates Service (EKS), which is a managed kubernetes service that takes care of undifferentiated heavy lifting involved in setting up Kubernetes, is provisioned using **Terraform**.
 And further in the project, **Helm** which is a package manager for Kubernetes is used to deploy multiple applications.

 The following outlines the steps;

 ## STEP 1: Configuring The Terraform Module For EKS

-- Creating AWS S3 buckect from a CLI to store the Terraform state:`$ aws s3api create-bucket --bucket eks-terraform-buck --region us-east-1`
+- Creating AWS S3 bucket from a CLI to store the Terraform state:`$ aws s3api create-bucket --bucket eks-terraform-buck --region us-east-1`

 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project24/11-creating%20s3%20bucket.png)